diagonalsh/diagonalpy/README.md

 # diagonalpy

-`diagonalpy` is a Python library for converting scikit-learn linear models to PyTorch and exporting them for production use.
+`diagonalpy` is a Python library for exporting scikit-learn linear models to the inference platform diagonal.sh

 ## Features